Httpednah/week-1-js-code-challenge/README.md

 ### License

-The content of this site is licensed under Ednah kkimani Copyright (c) 2025.
+The content of this site is licensed under Ednah kimani Copyright (c) 2025.